valensupport/valensupport.github.io/pages/batch_request.md

 A sample batch request url for a submission to workers compensation would look like this: `https://insureright.valen.com/api/2/batch/insureright/scoring`

 A sample batch request url for a contributory submission to workers compensation would look like this: `https://insureright.valen.com/api/2/batch/profile`
-For contributory batch submission, InsureRight will pick the correct solution based on the schema of the supplied data in the zip file.

 ##### Request Requirements